Skip to content

 • The automation hooks are bound into Claude Code as part of the install — automation is on by default, not opt-in.

-You now have a full .NET + Flutter + React + Docker agent team wired into the project.
+You now have the team's full agent stack wired into the project.

 Global vs. project scope